-- 3rd year is broken up into 12 week chunks of 6 week rotations so sometimes you will have an intersession between clerkships and sometimes you will have to change gears quickly to the next rotation.
+- Try not to focus on the grade.
+They are so subjective sometimes and you'll drive yourself crazy trying to interpret what each preceptor thinks of you.
+Just try hard, show up on time, and express interest! - 3rd year is broken up into 12 week chunks of 6 week rotations so sometimes you will have an intersession between clerkships and sometimes you will have to change gears quickly to the next rotation.
 Each rotation will have assignments and an associated exam.
 Try to get the assignments done sooner rather than later and spend downtime during the clinical day to do UWorld questions.
 Your day to day schedule will vary depending on the rotation and the site. - The advice from AOA members as a whole was to study for the shelf early and often.
 This helps you to be prepared for your clinical and to be prepared for your exam.
-You can do a set amount of UWorld questions per day or per week in addition to using one other clinical resource such as Step up to Medicine or Case Files, etc. - Whether you are Safari, Track, or TRUST you will likely move multiple times during 3rd year.
+You can do a set amount of UWorld questions per day or per week in addition to using one other clinical resource such as Step up to Medicine or Case Files, etc. Even if it's a small amount each day, it will pay off in the end. - Whether you are Safari, Track, or TRUST you will likely move multiple times during 3rd year.
 Try to go with the flow.
 It gets exhausting.
 Try to find a routine you can stick to no matter where you are living (both with studying, exercising, staying in touch with family and friends).